metaplex-foundation/developer-hub/src/pages/guides/understanding-pdas.md

 PDAs are primarily used to:

 - **Manage State**: PDAs allow programs to store data in a determinstic address, making reading that state back easy.
 - **Authorize Transactions**: Only the program that owns the PDA can authorize transactions involving it, ensuring controlled access.
+This is due to the fact that PDAs do not occur on the Ed25519 curve (elliptic-curve cryptography).
+Only addresses that appear on the curve can have a matching private key making PDAs a secure way of signing transactions with a program.
 - **Create Program-Specific Accounts**: Programs can create and interact with accounts that are uniquely associated with them, enabling modular and isolated state management.

 ## How PDAs are Derived